 Due to the increased liquidity of security tokens, market forces will still have some impact albeit on a much smaller scale.
 Strong price resistances and supports will be present, with variation happening largely between them.

-8. Tokenization isn't limited to assets
+8. Tokenisation isn't limited to assets

-Tokenization of debts could very well occur once a rigorous security token economy has been established.
+Tokenisation of debts could very well occur once a rigorous security token economy has been established.
 Where previously investment in debts was largely institutional, investment in debts may become more mainstream.
 Furthermore, tradable debt tokens representing (for example) mortgages or corporate bonds would be able to undergo a market price discovery based on risk and dividends.

 9. Security tokens will help bridge the gap between traditional VCs and cryptocurrency